Dynatrace/dynatrace-otel-collector/docs/dashboards/README.md

 - `k8s.pod.name` (needs to be added to the telemetry data, see the [Kubernetes section](#kubernetes) below)

 ### Adding `service.instance.id` to the allow list
-`service.name` and `k8s.pod.name` are on the Dynatrace OTLP allow list by default, `service.instance.id` is not.
-In order to add it follow [this guide](https://docs.dynatrace.com/docs/shortlink/metrics-configuration#allow-list) and add `service.instance.id` to the list.
+`service.name` and `k8s.pod.name` are on the Dynatrace OTLP metrics ingest allow list by default, `service.instance.id` is not.
+In order to add it, follow [this guide](https://docs.dynatrace.com/docs/shortlink/metrics-configuration#allow-list) and add `service.instance.id` to the list.
+This will ensure that this resource attribute is stored as a dimension on the metrics in Dynatrace.

 ## Architecture
 Every OpenTelemetry collector has selfmonitoring capabilities, but they need to be activated.
-Self-monitoring data can be exported from the collector via the OTLP protocol.
+Selfmonitoring data can be exported from the collector via the OTLP protocol.
 The suggested way of exporting selfmonitoring data is to run one collector dedicated for collecting and exporting the selfmonitoring data for the other running collectors, and forwarding that data to Dynatrace.
 Below, you can see a configuration example for a selfmonitoring collector.